Bar0-dev/wiktionary-translation/README.md

 This module is pretty heavy on the number of HTTP requests per word lookup on the MediaWiki API.
 Sometimes, it can be up to tens of requests.
 I am constantly working on cutting down the number of requests per lookup.
 I would not recommend using this for bigger projects because It can significantly impact the MediaWiki server's performance.
 Please check out [API:Etiquette](https://www.mediawiki.org/wiki/API:Etiquette) to learn more about the fair use of MediaWiki API.

+### Recently changed

+The module has been rewritten in an object paradigm to support better scalability.
+Be aware of updated usage sytnax.

 ### Plans for future updates

 - parsing image URLs;